dynatrace-oss/terraform-provider-dynatrace/docs/resources/environment.md

 Required:

-- `logs` (Number) Log monitoring retention settings on environment level in days.
-Not editable when Log monitoring is not allowed by license or not configured on cluster level.
-Can be set to any value from 5 to 90 days
 - `rum` (Number) Real user monitoring retention settings on environment level in days.
 Can be set to any value from 1 to 35 days
 - `service_code_level` (Number) Service code level retention settings on environment level in days.
 Service code level retention time can't be greater than service request level retention time and both can't exceed one year
 - `service_request_level` (Number) Service request level retention settings on environment level in days.
 Service code level retention time can't be greater than service request level retention time and both can't exceed one year
 - `session_replay` (Number) Session replay retention settings on environment level in days.
 Can be set to any value from 1 to 35 days
 - `synthetic` (Number) Synthetic monitoring retention settings on environment level in days.
 Can be set to any value from 1 to 35 days

+Optional:

+- `logs` (Number) Log monitoring retention settings on environment level in days.
+Not editable when Log monitoring is not allowed by license or not configured on cluster level.
+Can be set to any value from 5 to 90 days